 Nothing makes me crazier than mixing a balm or salve only to realize at the end that I don’t have the right container to store it in.
 And even though I hoard glass jars, there’s really only so much jam one family can eat.

-We’ve talked about the must-have beauty ingredients and how to stock a natural medicine cabinet.
+We’ve talked about the must-have beauty ingredients, which books to follow and how to stock a natural medicine cabinet.
 But what about the tools?
-After writing my second book (which you can pre-order now, yay!), I realized that I could have made my life so, so much easier if I had bought a dedicated set of DIY tools early on.
+After writing my second book (which you can order now, yay!), I realized that I could have made my life so, so much easier if I had bought a dedicated set of DIY tools early on.

 10 Essential DIY Beauty Tools

 1. Measuring cups